Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Hardware Design

-A node includes components (such as current monitor, battery gas gauge, and probe pins) to facilitate performance study and the adaption of this design for various applications.
-Without these components, the size of a production-quality node can become significantly smaller.

-The \gls{SoC} is used to collect data from the sensing unit, construct data packets, send packets to an \gls{AP}, and control the sensing and power management units.
-The sensing unit is responsible for measuring acceleration forces and converting analog measurements to digital data.
-The power management unit supplies all the components with a stable power source, provides an accurate reference voltage to the sensing unit, measures the node's power consumption, and protects the node from under-voltage discharge.
+The primary hardware design considerations are low-power consumption and supporting high sampling rates.
+Figure~\ref{fig:wss_diagram} presents the prototype and block diagram of a \toolname{} node.
+At a high level, our proposed node design consists of three main units: (\romannumeral 1) The \gls{SoC} is used to collect data from the sensing unit, construct data packets, send packets to an \gls{AP}, and control the sensing and power management units. (\romannumeral 2) The sensing unit is responsible for measuring acceleration forces and converting analog measurements to digital data. (\romannumeral 3) The power management unit supplies all the components with a stable power source, provides an accurate reference voltage to the sensing unit, measures the node's power consumption, and protects the node from under-voltage discharge.